Posts Tagged ‘easter’

 Our hearts have held our families close today as we celebrate loving you, and our Risen Lord from so far away.

-We have just finished a meal of bread, cheese with honey, bruschett, and Italian pastries, and, oh yes, more wine.
+We have just finished a meal of bread, cheese with honey, bruschett, rolex replica watches and Italian pastries, and, oh yes, more wine.
 We were sitting around a coffee table listening to jazz and counting our blessings.
 You are all at the top of my list!

 Organ Practicing